 Sending parcels to and from Northern Ireland

-Find out how to move goods, in parcels or large letters, between Great Britain and Northern Ireland using the Royal Mail Group or an express carrier.
+How to move goods, in parcels or large letters, between Great Britain (England, Scotland and Wales) and Northern Ireland.

-Royal Mail Group (RMG) is the UK’s designated Universal Postal Union Provider.
+Royal Mail Group is the UK’s designated Universal Postal Union provider.

 An express carrier is a company that delivers parcels (express consignments) within a set timeframe, offering a door to door collection and delivery service.
-It may include:
+This may include:

 The government and the EU have agreed the Windsor Framework.
-This includes details about the requirements that will replace the current requirements for sending parcels from Great Britain to Northern Ireland.
+This includes details about the requirements that will replace the current requirements for sending parcels from Great Britain (England, Scotland and Wales), to Northern Ireland.

-If you make business-to-business parcel movements between Great Britain and Northern Ireland you can now start to apply for the UK Internal Market Scheme to make sure that you are ready for the changes from 30 September 2024.
+If you move goods to a business in Northern Ireland, you can apply for the UK Internal Market Scheme to make sure you’re ready for the changes when they take effect.

 Temporary arrangements for moving goods from Great Britain to Northern Ireland

-The temporary approach recognises the unique circumstances of Northern Ireland, the impacts of any disruption to parcel movements in the context of the Coronavirus (COVID-19) pandemic, and specific challenges for operators moving parcels.
-This guidance sets out the detail of this approach.
+The temporary approach recognises the unique circumstances of Northern Ireland, the impacts of any disruption to parcel movements in the context of the COVID-19 pandemic, and specific challenges for operators moving parcels.
+This guidance explains the detail of this approach.

-In almost all cases, goods sent to consumers will not require a customs declaration.
+In almost all cases, goods sent to consumers will not need a customs declaration.

-Declarations will only usually be required where the goods are either:
+Declarations will only usually be needed where the goods are either:

-• being sent from a business to another business where the value of the good is greater than £135
+- being sent from a business to another business, where the value of the goods is more than £135

 The controls and requirements that apply during the temporary approach period are: